chrisxkeith/commute-time-aggregator/README.md

 * Download and install Github desktop
 * Download and Git tools from https://git-scm.com/download (if you like working from the command line)
-* Download and install Java Development Kit : http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+* Download and install Java Development Kit : https://developers.redhat.com/products/openjdk/download
+  * Use Java 14
-  * Set JAVA_HOME environment variable. e.g., JAVA_HOME=C:\Program Files\Java\jdk1.8.0_221
+  * Set JAVA_HOME environment variable. e.g., JAVA_HOME=C:\Program Files\RedHat\java-14-openjdk-14.0.1-1
 * Download and install maven from https://maven.apache.org/download.cgi and https://maven.apache.org/install.html
   * Extract into C:\Users\\[you]\mvn\ to avoid 'path to long' error
   * Add to path, e.g., C:\Users\[you]\mvn\apache-maven-3.6.2\bin